Felonies

 • Preparing thoroughly for trial with clear, evidence-based arguments

-Unlike some states that use classifications like Class A–D felonies, Maryland law does not categorize felonies by letter or degree.
+Unlike many states that use classifications like Class A–D felonies, Maryland doesn’t categorize felonies by letter or degree.
 Each offense is defined individually by statute, including its penalties and potential enhancements.

-Even less severe felonies can carry lasting effects.
-For instance, lower-level theft or drug distribution charges can still result in jail time, high fines, and the loss of certain civil privileges.
-A conviction also creates a record that can affect employment, education, and housing for years to come.
+Even lower-level felonies carry lasting effects.
+Theft or drug distribution charges can still result in jail time, significant fines, and the loss of certain civil privileges.
+A conviction creates a record that affects employment, education, and housing for years beyond the completion of any sentence.

-Our defense approach considers these lasting consequences as much as the immediate legal outcome.
-We help clients evaluate every option available under Maryland’s sentencing guidelines to pursue the best possible result for their situation.
+Our defense approach considers these long-term consequences alongside the immediate legal outcome.
+We help clients evaluate every option available under Maryland’s sentencing guidelines to pursue the strongest result their situation allows.

-Some felony convictions may be eligible for expungement, depending on the statute and the time since the case closed.
-However, many violent and sexual offenses are not eligible.
-You can review eligibility on the Maryland Judiciary Expungement Guide or consult a defense attorney for guidance.
+Some felony convictions may be eligible for expungement depending on the statute and how long ago the case closed.
+Many violent and sexual offenses aren’t eligible.
+You can review eligibility criteria on the Maryland Judiciary Expungement Guide at mdcourts.gov, or consult a defense attorney for case-specific guidance.

 Why Choose T. Wray McCurdy, P.A.?